c3s-data-rescue-service/CS3-DR-Unit_Conversions/README.md

 The name "lmr" refers (in retrospect not the best choice) to the now-obsolete Long Marine Report (binary) format (documentation here), which still however retains some structural characteristics of our current International Maritime Meteorological Archive (IMMA) format (https://icoads.noaa.gov/doc.html).

-In addition, Philip Brohan (UK Met Office) has begun developing a shared online library for the code he uses for IMMA analysis, which is available at https://github.com/oldweather/IMMA ("pull requests" welcome, ref. http://oss-watch.ac.uk/resources/pullrequest).
+In addition, Philip Brohan (UK Met Office) has developed a shared online library for the code he uses for IMMA analysis, which is available at https://github.com/oldweather/IMMA ("pull requests" welcome, ref. http://oss-watch.ac.uk/resources/pullrequest).
 This library includes a Perl implementation of {lmrlib}.